murphysean/movie-night/README.md

 endpoint or by the lock go routine, an email invitation will be sent out to everyone with a calendar invite to the winning showtime.
 They can then rsvp either by mail or by one of the links to the rsvp endpoint.

+Development
+---

+Movie Night uses a sqlite database to store all the data required.
+It uses https://github.com/mattn/go-sqlite3 to bind to the c apis.
+At the time we are planning to use the json1 extensions, in order to compile sqlite with this extension use:

+	go build --tags "json1" -o movie-night main.go

+### Running

+Movie night has sane defaults in order to run the application locally while developing, but at some point you may want to actually turn off debugging, send emails to your users, etc. We suggest you use a bash script to set all the necissary flags and then use that to wrap your application.
+Here is an example:

+	#!/bin/sh

+	./movie-night -port=8080 -debug=false -buzz='https://domo.demo.domo.com/api/buzz/v1/integrations/push/abcde/f12345' -emailFrom='movienight@murphysean.com' -emailHost='gmail.com' -emailUser='example@gmail.com' -emailPass=supercool -weeklyDay=6 -weeklyHour=9 -weeklyMinute=0 -lockDay=2 -lockHour=16 -lockMinute=30 -salt='saltylakeut' -url='https://www.example.com/movie-night/'

+Say this script was called run.sh.
+Now you can run your application via:

+	./run.sh